renoki-co/jetstream-cashier-billing-portal/README.md

 [![Monthly Downloads](https://poser.pugx.org/renoki-co/jetstream-cashier-billing-portal/d/monthly)](https://packagist.org/packages/renoki-co/jetstream-cashier-billing-portal)
 [![License](https://poser.pugx.org/renoki-co/jetstream-cashier-billing-portal/license)](https://packagist.org/packages/renoki-co/jetstream-cashier-billing-portal)

-Jetstream Cashier Billing Portal is a simple scaffolding billing portal to manage subscriptions, built on top of Jetstream & Cashier Register.
+Jetstream Cashier Billing Portal is a simple scaffolding billing portal to manage subscriptions, invoices and payment methods, built on top of Jetstream & Cashier Register.

 Currently, only Inertia with Stripe are supported.
 For Paddle and/or Livewire, any PR is welcomed!